 Credentialing Requirements Recommended for Completion Prior to Enrollment

 If you pursue the MAT-TESOL credential track, we strongly encourage you to complete the basic skills and subject matter requirements prior to the start of your first semester in the MAT-TESOL program.
 Completing these requirements prior to the program will allow you to focus on the program and the new content you will learn, avoid the stress of studying for CBEST and CSET exams during the first semester.
-However, you are not required to complete these items until the end of your first semester in the program.

 Basic Skills Requirement